QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Step 1: Access the EC2 Service

 Now to really get started.
-On your AWS account portal, type EC2 on the search bar and access the EC2 service
+On your AWS account portal, type EC2 on the search bar and access the EC2 Service

 ![Step 1](assets/Bloqade_EC2/Step1.png)